garethjmsaunders/digital-code-style-guide/html.md

 <a name="doctype"></a>
 ## 2. HTML5 doctype

-Use a proper doctype that triggers standards mode in your browser should always be used.
+Use a doctype that triggers standards mode in your browser; this ensures more consistent rendering in browsers.
 Quirks mode should always be avoided.

 For simplicity, we use the HTML5 doctype: